Web applications are adapting to face the challenges of a competitive native environment.

 Web technologies have come a long way since the WWW protocol was first introduced in 1989.
 Starting from simple documents with minimal styling, the Web has become a fully interactive and incredibly powerful platform for all kinds of applications.
 And yet, it does not seem to be stopping.

 Web Bluetooth allows websites to communicate with nearby Bluetooth devices.
 That means no need to install any dedicated native app to connect to a beacon, heart rate monitor, smart light bulb, or any other Bluetooth Low Energy device.
-There seems to be a lot of controversy regarding potential privacy and security ramifications, even though Web Bluetooth has some restrictions built in.
-The API requires the user to give explicit permission to connect to a single specific device which is not the case with native apps.
+There seems to be a lot of controversy regarding potential privacy and security ramifications, even though Web Bluetooth has some built-in restrictions.
+The API requires the user to give explicit permission to connect to a specific device which is not the case with native apps.
 With a myriad of Bluetooth devices available now on the market, the use cases for Web Bluetooth seem endless.
 There are a bunch of demo apps prepared by Google to get familiar with Web Bluetooth possibilities.

 Native Google Chrome UI for connecting with Bluetooth devices (https://developers.google.com/web/updates/2015/07/interact-with-ble-devices-on-the-web)